 Take part in your own Tik Tok

-Tik Tok is a website to view and upload mobile videos and has become increasingly popular worldwide in the current weeks.
+Tik Tok is a website to view and upload mobile videos and has become increasingly popular worldwide in the last year.
 Our residential service in Kettering, Haydock House, has recently taken on a Tik Tok challenge themselves and look how brilliant they all are – absolute naturals!